|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Rosenberg is buried at Rabbi Isaac Elchonon Cemetery in Everett, MA.

 Huntress passed away on May 19, 2010.
-He has two burials: Riverside Cemetery in Fort Fairfield, ME and Saint Augustine's Episcopal Church Cemetery in Augusta, GA at plot ash garden.
+He has two burials: Riverside Cemetery in Fort Fairfield, ME.
+He also has memorial marker at Saint Augustine's Episcopal Church Cemetery in Augusta, GA at plot ash garden.

 AAIR March 1944 USAAF Stateside Accident Reports - B-24E Liberator 41-28525

 FindAGrave - Basil Robert Huntress (grave photo Riverside Cemetery)

 FindAGrave - Basil Robert Huntress (photos, grave photo Saint Augustine's)

 FindAGrave - Lieut Thomas Leo Godown (grave photos)

 FindAGrave - Lieut James D Campbell (grave photo)